sdtaylor/phenology_dataset_study/manuscript/Reviewer_Reply.md

 **L67: the citizen science program run by the USA-NPN that yields the data housed in the National Phenology Database is Nature’s Notebook**
 **Thank you for acknowledging the Nature’s Notebook contributors for the data!**

 You're welcome.
 We're happy to credit all data providers, as this study would not have been possible without them.
+We have adjusted this line of text to reflect that Nature's Notebook is the citizen science program run by USA-NPN.

 **Please see the USA-NPN data attribution policy for recommendations for how to properly cite the dataset: https://www.usanpn.org/terms#DataAttribution**